-Private piano or other keyboard study may be pursued at Haverford-Bryn Mawr in a number of ways.
+Private piano or other keyboard study may be pursued at Haverford-Bryn Mawr in two ways.
 Of course, anyone wishing to begin, resume or continue piano or other keyboard lessons during their college years on a purely independent basis is at liberty and is encouraged to do so.
 However, if you wish to study under the aegis of the Music Department, the following options are available.

 Academic Course Credit

 You may integrate private study into your curricular program.